Peppertop/Elvie/resources/fonts/README.md

 * Komika Axis - Used for the main "Elvie" logo.
 * Komika Text - Used for the body text in our strips.

+* Atari Small - Used in the arcade machine screen in strip #002.